-The Redragon K552 is an okay keyboard for office use.
-The keyboard feels light to type on and it's not fatiguing, but noise can be an issue if you work in a quiet office.
-Unfortunately, you may need to get a wrist rest due to the keyboard's tall profile, as it doesn't come with one.
+The Redragon K552 is a decent keyboard for office use.
+The keyboard feels light to type on, and it's not fatiguing, but noise can be an issue if you work in a quiet office.
+Unfortunately, its ergonomics are only okay as it has a high profile, and it doesn't include a wrist rest.
 Thankfully, the keyboard has good compatibility with most desktop operating systems, though some keys may not work on macOS.

 The Redragon K552 has a great build quality.
 It's a mix of hard plastic and metal, and the keyboard feels heavy and robust, with no signs of flex.
-The keycaps are double-shot ABS and the keys are stable, but the spacebar has a slight wobble to it.
+The keycaps are doubleshot ABS, and the keys are stable, but the spacebar has a slight wobble to it.

-The Redragon K552 has passable ergonomics.
+The Redragon K552 has adequate ergonomics.
 It has one incline setting and the keyboard has a fairly tall profile, which may require a wrist rest for optimal comfort; however, it doesn't come with one.

 The cable is rubberized and feels strong, but it's not detachable.

-This is a wired-only keyboard.
+The Redragon K552 is a wired-only keyboard.

-This keyboard has very few features available.
+The Redragon K552 keyboard has very few features available.
 There are hotkeys for media control and a Windows key lock hotkey to prevent accidentally minimizing your game.